kyverno/website/content/en/policies/other/block_images_with_volumes/block-images-with-volumes.md

 subject: Pod
 policyType: "validate"
 description: >
-    OCI images may optionally be built with VOLUME statements which could allow unexpected mounting of host paths even if the manifest does not specify them.
+    OCI images may optionally be built with VOLUME statements which, if run in read-only mode, would still result in write access to the specified location.
+This may be unexpected and undesirable.
 This policy checks the contents of every container image and inspects them for such VOLUME statements, then blocks if found.
 ---

 ## Policy Definition